Toilet training at night: how do you go about it?

 At what age does a child become toilet trained at night?

-There's no real age for a child to be potty-trained.
-Children usually take off their diapers between the ages of 2 and 4.
+Children are generally potty-trained between the ages of 2 and 4.
 Night-time potty training takes place between 6 and 10 months after daytime potty training.

-How can I help my child become toilet trained at night?
+How can I encourage my child to become toilet trained at night?

-Several methods can be used to help your child become toilet trained at night.
-For example, you can put your child in training pants, limit liquids at night, take your child to the potty at night while he's still dozing, and arrange his space and bedroom.
+Several methods, including the Montessori method, can be used to help your child become toilet trained at night.
+For example: limit liquids at night, take your child to the potty at night while he's still dozing, arrange his space and his room.

 - Making a potty-training chart for your child